 Our aim, as with any health condition, is to catch this problem early enough that we can prevent it from reaching that stage, whilst giving you the tools to keep your pet in a healthy body condition.

 Priory’s nursing team run specific Weight Management Clinics, which aim to help you manage your pet’s weight.
-The initial consultation will involve the preparation of a weight management plan and a hands-on consultation.
+You can attend these as single sessions or take advantage of our “weight clinic bundles” which give you the reassurance of ongoing support as well as making acheiving your goals even more affordable!
+The initial consultation will involve a hands-on consultation and the preparation of a weight management plan including a print-out analysis.
 It can be helpful to bring the details of your pet’s normal diet, and/or a food diary to discuss with the nurse.

 During the programme, we will teach you how to use weight management tools.
 The most important of these being: